 - Exploring how gut microbes react to probiotic yogurt;

-- Nicole Senior investigates the story that saturated fats aren’t that bad
+- Nicole Senior investigates the myth that most people can’t digest milk;

 Good eating, good health and good reading.

 Editor: Philippa Sandall

 Web management and design: Alan Barclay, PhD

 Contact email (for questions or permission to reproduce stories from this newsletter): email@example.com for technical problems or faults please contact firstname.lastname@example.org